Atikokan

 The town of Atikokan is an enclave within the Unorganized Rainy River District.
 It is geographically located within the Central Time Zone, but uses UTC−05:00 year round and does not observe daylight saving time.
-Therefore, in practice it observes Central Daylight Time for two thirds of the year (in the warmer months), and Eastern Standard Time for the rest (over winter).
+Therefore, in practice it observes Central Daylight Time from March to November, and Eastern Standard Time from November to March.

 History

 Early history

-The original settlers to the Atikokan area were the "Oschekamega Wenenewak" (The people of the cross ridges) Ojibwa / Chippewa.
+The inhabitants to the Atikokan area at the time of first contact with Europeans were the "Oschekamega Wenenewak" (Ojibwa/Chippewa).
 They lived by themselves until the arrival of Jacques de Noyon in 1688.
 His journey was critical for the expansion and exploration of the Atikokan area.

 19th century to mid-20th century

 The road to Atikokan

 Palliser Gladman-Hind suggested the first real road in the area, he intended for it to go as far as possible starting from Arrow Lake, and after the road's end travellers would take a waterway to Fort Frances.
 Simon Dawson, on the other hand, thought the road could go from Dog Lake, to Thunder Bay, then using a series of dams, would allow even the larger boats to travel along the route of Dog River, Savanne River, Lac des Mille Lacs, via Pickerel Lake and Sturgeon Lake.

 The government, ignoring both plans, decided to build a road west of Lac des Mille Lacs, down the Seine River and finally into Rainy Lake.
 In 1859, Simon James Dawson was hired to begin the route, but the plan was held up due to poor economic conditions in the east.
 In 1867, after Confederation, there became an increased need for communication to the west.
 Construction of the Dawson Trail began in Prince Arthur's Landing in 1868.
 Construction was sped up in 1869 as the Riel Rebellion resulted in the need to transport troops.